Iran nuclear deal talks: Top diplomats meet in Vienna | DW | 06.04.2021

 "We find this position realistic and promising.
 It could be the start of correcting the bad process that had taken diplomacy to a dead end," Rabiei said.

-Washington warned against overly high expectations for a breakthrough during the talks, foreign secretary spokesperson Ned Price said on Monday.
+Washington warned against overly high expectations for a breakthrough during the talks, State Department spokesman Ned Price said on Monday.

 The 2015 agreement to keep Iran's uranium enrichment in check was undermined in 2018 when former US President Donald Trump unilaterally withdrew from the deal and imposed sanctions on Iran.

-In response, Tehran carried out progressive violations of the JCPOA and increased its enriched uranium reserves — a necessary component for potential nuclear weapons.
+In response, Tehran carried out progressive violations of the JCPOA and increased its enriched uranium reserves.

 Biden has shown interest in returning to the deal, but both sides are stuck in a deadlock.

-The US has demanded as a prerequisite that Iran end its uranium enrichment in violation of the deal while Iran demands the US lift the sanctions imposed by Trump first.
+The US has demanded as a prerequisite that Iran end its uranium enrichment that is in violation of the deal, while Iran demands the US lift the sanctions imposed by Trump first.

-Rabiei expressed ambiguity on Tuesday over the direct outcome of Tuesday's meeting.
+Rabiei expressed ambiguity on Tuesday over the direct outcome of the meeting.
 But he told journalists in Tehran that he thought the various parties were on track to reach an agreement.

 "We are not optimistic nor pessimistic about the outcome of this meeting now, but we are confident that we are on the right track, and if America's will, seriousness and honesty is proven, it could be a good sign for a better future for this agreement and ultimately its full implementation," Rabiei said.